-This is the second post regarding tips and tricks you can use to improve your search engine optimization.
+This is the second post regarding tips and tricks you can use to improve your organic SEO or search engine optimization.

 1 – Creating a Useful Web Presence

 If you can create a useful web presence then you will be default get some good traffic.
 More and More, Google is moving towards natural searching patterns, so if an article is written for the audience (people) rather thank being stuffed with keywords aimed at search engines, keeping visitors in mind, then it should do well.

 2 – Update your site often

 Keep the site well updated, don’t let any content go out of date – this will ensure that your site will not be ignored by the search engines.
 One trick is to update your site with relevant breaking news or related topics as soon as possible – for example, one email company used Google alerts, and on a day when GMail went down, their site was updated within minutes saying “Fed up with GMail Outages – Buy our Email Solution” – this was reflected in their Google AdWords campaigns and showed how an opportunity in their business field was taken advantage of.

 Wherever possible try to create sticky content.
 Sticky Content, or having a sticky site, refers to how long people will stay on your site.
 If you can write articles greater than 250 words (some people say 600 words), but which are relevant, well written, and “solve the search” for the visitor, then you have ticked off another box for your SEO.